econdesousa/econdesousa.github.io/index.md

 # Short Bio

 <p align="justify">My academic background is in mathematics.
-I have three degrees from the Faculty of Sciences of the University of Porto: BSc in Mathematics - Educational Branch, MSc in Mathematics - Foundations and Applications and PhD in Applied Mathematics.</p>
+I have three degrees from the Faculty of Sciences of the University of Porto: BSc in Mathematics - Educational Branch, MSc in Mathematics - Foundametals and Applications and PhD in Applied Mathematics.</p>
 <p align="justify">After 9 years of teaching mathematics, I obtained a PhD in Applied Mathematics at the Centre for Mathematics of the University of Porto.</p>
 <p align="justify">In the following 3 years (2015-2018), I developed my research activities as a bioinformatics postdoc in two research centers: CIBIO-inBIO and CBMA, Portugal.</p>
 <p align="justify">In April 2018, he moved to INEB/i3S, Portugal, to work as a bioimage analyst.</p>